TAFE Courses in Australia - Your Ultimate Guide

 The four TAFE institutes in Sydney include: Northern Sydney Institute, South Western Sydney Institute, Sydney Institute, and Western Sydney Institute.

-Northern Sydney Institute (NSI) has seven campuses in the city and offers the full range of TAFE courses and even some degree programs.
+Northern Sydney Institute (NSI) has seven campuses in the city and offers the full range of courses and even some degree programs.

 South Western Sydney Institute (SWSi) of TAFE has nine colleges (campuses) and specialist centres, including Granville College, Miller College, Bankstown College, and Chullora Campus.
 All of which provide extensive training and education to local and international students.